GregRos/parjs/README.md

 ## Writing a parser with custom low-level logic

-**In most cases, it should be easy to use existing combinators and building block parsers to create what you want.
-You shouldn't automatically write a custom parser.**
+In most cases, you should use the existing parsers and combinators to write your parser.
+You shouldn't automatically write a custom parser like this.

 Writing a parser with totally custom logic lets you read the input and manage the position directly.
 This can allow you to implement new kinds of building-block parsers.
 While Parjs is meant to be easily extensible, this API will probably change more than more outward facing APIs, so be warned.